RobertTalbert/discretecs/activities/module7/bc-video-2-script.md

 If you've found all of them, you should be looking at this list.
 Of those 32 subsets, you can see that just 10 of them have 3 elements.
 So the number of 3-element subsets of a 5-element set, is 10.
 The number of 4-element subsets of a 5-element set is 5.
 And so on.

-So how would we count the number of 3-element subsets of a
+So how would we count the number of 3-element subsets of a 5-element set OTHER than by enumerating them -- that is, by listing them and counting on our fingers?
+We need some kind of algorithm for doing this in case we need to count a collection so large that enumeration isn't practical (like, the number of 100-element subsets of a 1000-element set).

+Here's a well-intention but WRONG way to do this.

+So we begin by creating a generic 3-element subset and leave three blanks where the elements should go.
+Si
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjA5Mjg2MjU4MF19
+eyJoaXN0b3J5IjpbODA5Mzk0OTcxXX0=
 -->